How to use any brand of menstrual cup

 Cleaning and caring for a menstrual cup

 Most period cup brands will recommend that you boil your cup before and between uses.
 This might be less than convenient for you if you are very busy (or if you have roommates who cook pasta 24/7).
-Boiling every single time you reinsert your cup is not necessary, thankfully – but it’s still a good idea to do it at least once a month for sterilization and to prevent stains and odors.
+Boiling every single time you reinsert your cup is not necessary, thankfully – but it’s still a good idea to do it at least once a month for sanitization and to prevent stains and odors.

 It is, however, absolutely necessary that you rinse (and ideally wash) your cup out every time you empty it before reinsertion.
 Dump the period blood in the toilet, then rinse the cup in a sink using the hottest water you can stand with a soap that is oil-free and fragrance-free or a specially formulated cup wash, like Flex Foaming Cleanser